 - e.
-Subdivisions which will contribute 50 or less average vehicle trips (ADT) per day to the County road system are exempt from off-site roadway improvement requirements if the primary access is paved. - f.
-For a subdivision which will contribute 50 or less average vehicle trips (ADT) per day to the County road system and where the primary access to the subdivision is an existing unpaved road (either public or private), the Commission shall require the subdivider to improve and pave a portion of the road. - i.
-The distance of required paving and the extent of required improvements shall be determined per the methodology of the 'standard improvement formula' (see section i below); or - ii.
-The distance of required paving and the extent of required improvements shall maintain the identified existing Level of Service (LOS) as determined by a Traffic Impact Study (TIS) conforming to the requirements of section j below.
+Subdivisions exempt from offsite paving: - i.
+Minor Subdivisions are exempt from the offsite paving requirement. - f.
+For a subdivision not exempted under Section 4.7.17(e) and will contribute less than 399 average vehicle trips (ADT) per day to the County road system and where the primary access to the subdivision is an existing unpaved road (either public or private), the Commission shall require the subdivider to improve and pave a portion of the road connecting to the nearest paved road. - i.
+The applicant shall pave 50-feet of primary access road per additional lot created.
+The new pavement shall start at the beginning of the unpaved section of the primary access road and extend toward the subdivision.
+This paving requirement shall not extend beyond the access points of the subdivision; or - ii.
+The Commission may accept an offsite improvement proposal based on a Traffic Impact Study (TIS) conforming to the requirements of Section 4.7.17(i).
+The distance of required paving and the extent of required improvements shall maintain the identified existing Level of Service (LOS) as determined by a Traffic Impact Study (TIS).
 The TIS shall be completed by a licensed professional engineer and submitted with the preliminary plat application.
-The subdivider shall be required to make transportation improvements recommended in the Traffic Impact Study to maintain the identified existing Level of Service (LOS) and which are directly attributable to the proposed subdivision. - g.
-For a subdivision which will contribute between 51 and 399 average vehicle trips (ADT) per day to the County road system and where the primary access to the subdivision is an existing unpaved road (either public or private), the Commission shall require the subdivider to improve and pave a portion of the road. - i.
-The distance of required paving and the extent of required improvements shall be determined per the methodology of the 'standard improvement formula' (see section i below); or - ii.
-The distance of required paving and the extent of required improvements shall maintain the identified existing Level of Service (LOS) as determined by a Traffic Impact Study (TIS) conforming to the requirements of section j below.
+The subdivider may be required, at the discretion of the Commission based on the criteria outlined in Section 4.7.17(h), to make transportation improvements recommended in the Traffic Impact Study to maintain the minimum Level of Service (LOS) and to mitigate other adverse impacts which are directly attributable to the proposed subdivision. - g.
+Subdivisions which will contribute 400 or more average vehicle trips (ADT) per day to the County road system: - i.
+Shall have a Traffic Impact Study (TIS) conforming to the requirements of Section 4.7.17(i).
 The TIS shall be completed by a licensed professional engineer and submitted with the preliminary plat application.
-The subdivider shall be required to make transportation improvements recommended in the Traffic Impact Study to maintain the identified existing Level of Service (LOS) and which are directly attributable to the proposed subdivision. - h.
-Subdivisions which will contribute 400 or more average vehicle trips (ADT) per day to the County road system shall have a Traffic Impact Study (TIS) conforming to the requirements of section j below.
-The TIS shall be completed by a licensed professional engineer and submitted with the preliminary plat application.
-The subdivider shall be required to make transportation improvements recommended in the Traffic Impact Study to maintain the identified existing Level of Service (LOS) and which are directly attributable to the proposed subdivision.
+The subdivider may be required, at the discretion of the Commission based on the criteria outlined in Section 4.7.17(h), to make transportation improvements recommended in the Traffic Impact Study to maintain minimum Level of Service (LOS) and to mitigate other adverse impacts which are directly attributable to the proposed subdivision; and, - ii.
+In cases where the primary access road is unpaved, the developer shall pave 50-feet of primary access road per additional lot created.
+The new pavement shall start at the beginning of the unpaved section of the primary access road and extend toward the subdivision.
+This paving requirement shall not extend beyond the access points of the subdivision: